-Considerable engineering judgement has to be employed before linking base shear vs roof displacement curves "vertically", as presented in ATC-40 (ATC, 1996).
+Considerable engineering judgement has to be employed before linking base shear versus roof displacement curves "vertically", as presented in ATC-40 (ATC, 1996).
 In fact, for small strength losses, the determination of the performance point can be uniquely based in the capacity curve of a single model including components influencing structural response at or near the performance point.
 On the other hand, high strength losses should be dealt with special care before progressing with the analysis.
-Sometimes, simple additional models have necessarily to be developed, as the one referred to as model 2, for a more precise structural characterization or, at least, for the validation of assumed hypothesis.
+Sometimes, simple additional models have to be necessarily developed, as the one referred to as Model 2, for a more precise structural characterization or, at least, for the validation of the assumed hypothesis.